Monument Valley Scenic Drive: Best Stops, Map & Tips for Your Visit

 Can you do the Monument Valley Scenic Drive in any car?

 Monument Valley Scenic Drive is a dirt road.
-Some sections are very easy and rather flat, while others are a bit rougher and more challenging.
+Some sections are very easy and fairly flat, while others are a bit rougher and more challenging.

-While they do recommend that you do this road in a 4×4 or at least a high-clearance SUV, we saw many regular cars driving here.
-So it’s certainly possible to do this drive in a regular car.
-Whether it’s a good idea, I’ll let you decide.
-We didn’t see any of the smaller cars get into any trouble, but there were some sections where most of them drove really slowly.
+While they recommend doing this road in a 4×4 or at least a high-clearance SUV, we saw many regular cars driving here.
+So it’s often possible to do the drive in a regular car — whether it’s a good idea depends on the conditions and your comfort level.
+We didn’t see any smaller cars get into trouble, but there were a few sections where most of them drove very slowly.

-We did the Monument Valley Scenic Drive in a full-size SUV (Nissan Armada – see the picture below) and it was really simple.
-But there were some parts along the valley drive where we were really glad that our car was higher from the ground.
+We did the Monument Valley Scenic Drive in a full-size SUV (Nissan Armada — see the picture of the black car higher above), and it was really easy.
+That said, there were a few spots where we were very glad to have the extra ground clearance.

-You may also note that some car rental contracts indicate that you are not allowed to drive on unpaved roads.
+You may also want to note that some car rental contracts prohibit driving on unpaved roads.

 Good to know: Motorcycles, bicycles, RVs, and motorhomes are not allowed on the Monument Valley Scenic Drive.